 You doctor will ask about your symptoms and any recent travel.
 He or she may order a blood test to confirm whether you have dengue fever.

 There is no medicine for treating dengue fever.
 Mild cases may be treated at home with rest and plenty of fluids to prevent dehydration.
 You may take acetaminophen (Tylenol) for pain.
 But don't take anti-inflammatory medicines like aspirin, ibuprofen (such as Advil or Motrin), or naproxen (such as Aleve).
 They may increase the risk of bleeding.
+Be safe with medicines.
+Read and follow all instructions on the label.
 People with mild cases of dengue fever usually feel better within 2 weeks.

 Dengue hemorrhagic fever, the more serious form of dengue fever, usually requires treatment in a hospital.
 You may need intravenous (IV) fluids to treat dehydration.
 You also may need a blood transfusion to replace lost blood.
 You will be closely watched for signs of shock.